Per Diem Facilitator, Chicago StoryBooth

 - Proficiency on a Mac platform

-Occasionally, Facilitators must transport a bag (25 lbs) and a Field Recording Kit (40 lbs, on wheels) usually via car service; it is possible that if Facilitators travel via airplane, they would need to transport and lift the equipment into overhead bins along with managing their own luggage
+- Approximately twice per month, Facilitators transport a bag (25 lbs) and a D2D Kit (40 lbs, on wheels) usually via car service; it is possible that if Facilitators travel via airplane, they would need to transport and lift the equipment into overhead bins

 All positions at StoryCorps are filled without regard to race, color, religion, sex, national origin, age, sexual orientation, gender identity or expression, disability, HIV/AIDS status, veteran status or any other characteristic protected by law.
 All are encouraged to apply.